Melanie Griffith: 1996–2002: Independent films and producing

 On February 5, 1999, Griffith made her stage debut at the Old Vic in London, England, where she acted with Cate Blanchett in The Vagina Monologues.
-The same year, she starred in Crazy in Alabama, a film directed by Banderas and produced by Greenmoon Productions, the company that Banderas and she formed together.
-In the film, Griffith played an eccentric woman in 1960s Alabama who kills her husband and heads to Hollywood to become a movie star; this plot is set against an subplot involving a race-related murder.
+That same year, she starred in Crazy in Alabama, a film directed by Banderas and produced by Green Moon Productions, the company that Banderas and she formed together.
+In the film, Griffith played an eccentric woman in 1965 Alabama who kills her husband and heads to Hollywood to become a television actress.
+The plot is set against a subplot involving a race-related murder.
 Rita Kempley of The Washington Post wrote that "Griffith manages to make Barbra Streisand look downright camera-shy," but criticized its dual plots, writing that the "juxtapositions are not merely preposterous, but downright tasteless.
 Worse yet, they unintentionally trivialize the civil rights movement by aligning it with a ding-dong belle's tenuous connection with the women's movement."
 This sentiment was echoed by Paul Clinton of CNN, who wrote: "The deadly serious Alabama plot line of Crazy in Alabama is much more interesting than Griffith's wacky, comic cross-country trip.
 These dueling stories result in a film that's oddly uneven and unlikely to generate big box-office numbers."
 This was followed by a role in the HBO television film RKO 281, in which Griffith portrayed 1920s and 1930s movie star Marion Davies.
 For her performance, she received an Emmy Award nomination for Outstanding Supporting Actress in a Limited Series or Movie.

 In 1999, Griffith was cast as Honey Whitlock, an arrogant actress kidnapped by a gang of underground filmmakers, in John Waters's black comedy Cecil B. Demented.
-Speaking on her being cast, Waters commented that Griffiths possessed "a combination of a good sense of humor and a little bit of defiance.
+Speaking on her being cast, Waters commented that Griffith possessed "a combination of a good sense of humor and a little bit of defiance.
 Like me, she's someone with a past who has made peace with it.
 Nobody can blackmail her.
 So she's happy."
 Peter Travers of Rolling Stone wrote of that while the film's jokes are "hit-and-miss," Griffith "has a ball tweaking her diva image".
 Also in 2000, Griffith acted opposite Patrick Swayze in Forever Lulu, in which she portrayed a schizophrenic woman attempting to contact her son.
 Derek Elley of Variety panned the film, referring to it as "a straight-to-vidbin stiff... this wannabe romantic comedy is chock full of phony sentiment."